GiovanniL19/track-application/README.md

-# track
+# Track
-Train management application for mobile
+A Train management application for mobile with a stunning user interface and smart features such as predictions and recommendations

 #Background